learn-co-curriculum/phase-4-project-guidelines/README.md

 ## Deploying

-The template project has all the starter code needed to help you deploy your application to Heroku.
-Please note that Heroku is sunsetting their free tier hosting abilities as of November.
-We do not require deployment of your project.
+The template project has all the starter code needed to help you deploy your application to Render.
+It's recommended to deploy your project early and push up changes often to ensure that your code works equally well in production and development environments.

 Follow the instructions in the template to deploy your app!